black-sliver/evermizer/README.txt

     "Balance" keeps the amount of key items in each pool constant "Random" may redistribute key items randomly
     "Bosses" will move all key items to bosses
-  Sniffamizer: "On" shuffles, "Chaos" randomizes dog-sniff ingredients
+  Sniffamizer: "On" shuffles, "Full" randomizes dog-sniff ingredients
-  Callbeadmizer: "On" swaps call bead rings, "Chaos" shuffles individual spells
+  Callbeadmizer: "On" swaps call bead rings, "Full" shuffles individual spells
-  Doggomizer: "On" swaps, "Chaos" randomizes the dog in your party
+  Doggomizer: "On" swaps, "Full" randomizes the dog in your party
     Act1-3 only because toaster evasion sound hardlocks for some music tracks
   Pupdunk: Act0 doggo everywhere!
   Musicmizer: randomize music, in testing stage